Armed Forces Radiobiology Research Institute

-The Armed Forces Radiobiology Research Institute (AFRRI) is an American triservice research laboratory in Bethesda, Maryland chartered by Congress in 1960 and formally established in 1961.
-It conducts research in the field of radiobiology and related matters which are essential to the operational and medical support of the U.S. Department of Defense (DoD) and the U.S. military services.
+The Armed Forces Radiobiology Research Institute (AFRRI) is an American triservice research laboratory in Bethesda, Maryland, chartered by Congress in 1960 and formally established in 1961.
+It conducts research in the field of radiobiology and related matters which are essential to the operational and medical support of the U.S. Department of Defense and the U.S. Armed Forces.
 AFRRI provides services and performs cooperative research with other federal and civilian agencies and institutions.

 History

 Department of Defense (DoD) interest in the health effects of exposure to radiological agents (radiobiology), born in the wake of the Manhattan Project, motivated a 1958 Bureau of Medicine and Surgery proposal that a bionuclear research facility be established to study such issues.
 On June 8, 1960, Public Law 86-500 authorized the construction of such a facility, including a laboratory and vivarium under the Defense Atomic Support Agency (DASA, now the Defense Threat Reduction Agency (DTRA)); on December 2, 1960, DASA and the surgeons general of the Army, Navy, and Air Force approved a charter for the Armed Forces Radiobiology Research Institute (AFFRI).
 The institute was formally established on May 12, 1961, by DoD Directive 5154.16 as a joint agency of the Army, Navy, and Air Force under the command and administrative control of the Office of the Secretary of Defense (OSD).

 Research at AFRRI began in January 1962, although the laboratory became fully operational only in September 1963.
 AFFRI included a Training, Research, Isotopes, General Atomics (TRIGA) Mark F nuclear reactor (uniquely allowing studies of nuclear weapon radiation characteristics facilities), laboratory space, and an animal facility.
 A high-dose cobalt-60 facility, 54-megaelectron volt (54,000,000 electron volt) linear accelerator (LINAC), and low-level cobalt-60 irradiation facility were later added.

 In July 1964, AFRRI was moved to DASA, and the Chief of DASA became ex officio chair of AFRRI's Board of Governors.
 While nominally an operational field element of DASA, AFFRI functioned largely independently.
 In the 1960s, the institute's research was partitioned into five departments: Experimental Pathology, Behavioral Sciences, Physical Sciences, Chemistry, and Radiation Biology; it also focused on biological responses, with an emphasis on high doses of external radiation.
 AFRRI conducted animal testing to determine the effects of radiation doses and opened collaborations with universities, government agencies, and corporations.